danielscholl/infra-azure-provisioning/infra/templates/osdu-r3-mvp/central_resources/README.md

 __PreRequisites__

-> These are typically performed by the `common_prepare.sh` scripts.
+> If you have run the `common_prepare.sh` scripts then jump down to the section called Manually Provision.

 Requires the use of [direnv](https://direnv.net/) for environment variable management.